jfhammell/stcolumba/_posts/2024-01-02-interim-priest-Pamela-Yarrow.md

 #    caption: Open House Flyer
 #    caption_url: http://unsplash.com
 ---
-Beginning in January 2024, we welcome the return of the Ven Pamela Yarrow as our interim priest until mid-March.
+Beginning in January 2024, we welcome the return of the Ven Pamela Yarrow as our interim priest.
+Pamela will be with us until mid-March.